Irreducibility of the moduli space of stable vector bundles of rank two and odd degree on a very general quintic surface: Hartshorne's connectedness theorem

 \begin{corollary} Suppose $Z$ is an irreducible component of $\overline{M} (c_2)$ for $c_2\geq 10$.
-Then $Z$ meets the boundary in a nonempty codimension $1$ subset. \end{corollary} \begin{proof} The codimension $1$ property is given by Lemma \ref{codim1}, so we just have to show that $\overline{Z}$ contains a boundary component.
+Then $Z$ meets the boundary in a nonempty subset of codimension $\leq 1$. \end{corollary} \begin{proof} The codimension $1$ property is given by Lemma \ref{codim1}, so we just have to show that $\overline{Z}$ contains a boundary point.